We sign up to the Green Deal Sustainable Urban Logistics

 Shorter distances and greener transport methods

 Every participant has their own approach to reducing the distances driven and ensuring that journeys are made at appropriate times and using more environmentally friendly or even zero emission vehicles.
 Here at Colruyt Group, for example, we're testing both light and heavy delivery vehicles and trucks that run on CNG and electricity.
 We're also designing better bicycle parking for our outlets, with the aim of reducing the number of cars on the roads even further.
-And finally, we're working with partners within the EIT European consortium to develop a platform that allows consumers to choose to have their online orders delivered using more sustainable methods.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.